Mount Kenya Climbing Tours

-Traditionally Mount Kenya is the less climbed, smaller brother of Mount Kilimanjaro, however it should not be underestimated and most people who've climbed both prefer the true wilderness, abundant wildlife and stunning mountain lakes that you find on Mount Kenya.
-Point Lenana is also currently the worlds highest via ferrata summit route, which adds to the challenge and the panoramic views of the surrounding peaks, valleys and savannah makes Mount Kenya a thoroughly enjoyable African experience.
+Mount Kenya is the less climbed cousin of Mount Kilimanjaro nearby in Tanzania, however many people prefer the wilderness, abundant wildlife and stunning mountain lakes that you find on Mount Kenya.
+Point Lenana at 4895m metres is a feasible trekking peak and also currently the worlds highest via ferrata summit route, which adds to the challenge and enjoyment.
+The panoramic views of the jagged volcanic peaks, wide valleys and surrounding savannah makes a trek on this mountain a thoroughly enjoyable African experience.

 We have been guiding trips on Mount Kenya since 1996 and have full time mountain staff at the base.
-Our expeditions here have been successful because of a proper approach to acclimatisation which means that the ascent is not rushed.
-Point Lenana is just under 5000 metres high, so we always allow four days minimum for the trekking peak of Point Lenana on a variety of routes.
+We adopt a proper approach to acclimatisation which means that the ascent is not rushed.
+We run trips on the main routes and offer scheduled dates and private trips.

 The approach to Mount Kenya from Nairobi involves a journey of about four hours to either the town of Naro Moru or Embu, where we can provide accommodation in a local hotel or our Guest House.
 Naro Moru is the base for ascents on the Sirimon, Burguret and Naro Moru routes and Embu is used for the Chogoria route.
 All our advertised prices are based on camping on the mountain but there are also some huts, mostly privately owned, which you can upgrade to.

 Mount Kenya from a distance, the mountain provides a major water table for the whole country and the surrounding land is the breadbasket of Kenya.

 Views from the Sirimon Route showing the twin headed peaks of Batian and Nelion which are technical climbing routes.

 If you have any questions, we are happy to help.
 Simply drop us a line.